Challenges in Restructuring Community-based Moderation: Findings

-Even though it has some overarching policies regarding content moderation, WMF largely allows communities to set moderation rules within their sites.
-WMF has anti-harassment and moderation tool teams formed in 2017 and 2020, respectively.
-Through interviews, we learned that neither group is responsible for developing any general content moderation system or process.
-In fact, neither team existed when FlaggedRevs was first developed.
+Although the WMF demonstrates some overarching policies, it largely allows communities to set rules within their sites.
+The WMF exhibits anti-harassment and moderation tool teams formed in 2017 and 2020, respectively.
+In interviews, we learned that neither group is responsible for developing any general content moderation system or process.
+When FlaggedRevs was first developed, neither team existed

-\subsubsection{Lack of technical support from the governing body}
+\subsubsection{Lack of technical support from the governing body.}

 Through interviews, we learned that after FlaggedRevs was created by a group of third-party contractors and developers at Wikimedia Deutschland, it was up to each language edition to decide whether to use the system and how to configure it.
 After contractors moved on from their work, WMF asked volunteer developers to maintain the tool.
 This hands-off approach resulted in a lack of technical support and code ownership.
 Participant I2---who is currently the only person in charge of maintaining Flagged Revisions' code base---explained that the lack of ownership is not unique to this project: